sagemathinc/cocalc-doc/source/account-settings.rst

 For **Period**, specify when your license is to be active.
 There are discounts for licenses that will renew automatically every month or every year.
 Note that you can cancel renewal at any time; the license will continue to be valid through the current paid interval but will not auto-renew at the end of that interval.
 You can specify arbitrary start and end dates; unlike the older products, the license can start at a future date and the period does not have to be some exact number of weeks or months.

 Use any descriptive text you want for **Title** and **Description**.
+You can easily change these later.

 **Cost** displays the total cost of the license.
 There is indeed a 25% discount for direct payment if you buy directly by credit card using the form.

 Select **Purchase** if you are ready to buy a license with a credit card immediately.

 If you select **Get a quote**, CoCalc will create a help request form including the license parameters you selected.
 A text area will open where you can provide additional information.
 When you are ready, click "Please contact me", and when the help form pops up, click "Get support" to send the request.
-The price of the license must be at least $100 for the "Get support" button to be enabled.
+The price of the license must be at least $100 for the "Get a quote" button to be enabled.

 .. figure:: img/account-settings/buy-lic-3.png
      :width: 90%